Fair-E-Racing-Alliance/fair-e-racing-alliance.github.io/Teams.md

 - (3) Regular dual recording on ZP
 - (2) Public Garmin or Strava (other) account
 - (2) copy of a VO2 test
-- (2) FIT files are regularly submited to team.
+- (2) FIT files are regularly submitted to team.

 #### Goals:
 For this to work we need to have a transparent, easy system with the right incentives for teams to what to become _Verified_.
 This system will help teams by:
-- Helping them catch issues before they are a scandel.
+- Helping them catch issues before they are a scandal.
-- Teams will have some cover is a rider does get cought cheating.
+- Teams will have some cover is a rider does get caught cheating.
 - Help teams verify riders both within there team and on other teams This will help racers by:
 - Racing wil be more fare.
 - Racers will want to join teams to become "verified"